, ,

 How Much Does a Corn Snake Cost?

-Depending on its morph and length, the cost of a corn snake will be anywhere between $35 and $720, but there are also some rarer morphs that cost more than $1,100.
+Depending on its morph and length, the cost of a corn snake will be anywhere between $35 and $720, but some rarer morphs cost more than $1,100.

 It is important to say that there are states where the custody of corn snakes is regulated by special laws.

 For example, Georgia has a list of nonvenomous snakes that are illegal to capture, harass, or kill and corn snake is on this list.
-On the other hand, in New Jersey it is allowed to buy only some morphs like Creamsicle, Lavender, Albino, Snow, Blizzard, Candy Cane and Butter.
+On the other hand, in New Jersey, it is allowed to buy only some morphs like Creamsicle, Lavender, Albino, Snow, Blizzard, Candy Cane, Butter and Tessera Corn Snake.

 Lavender corn snake – Their color is quite striking, presenting a pink-purple-gray pattern on a white or gray background.
 Some specimens have strange red eyes that seem to glow, just like the ghost corn snake.
 It can be bought for around $80.